Skip to main content

 Access to CODE’s job slack channel where students, alumni, CODE partners, and team members post current job opportunities

-Three times a year, CODE invites their partner companies to campus for an awesome Partner Day.
+Every year, CODE invites its partner companies to campus for a fantastic Partner Day.
 This special event is designed to give you and our partners the chance to get to know each other better and to find out whether you might want to work together in the future.

 Can you guarantee that I will get a good job offer after I graduate from QUEST?